Christine Sinclair: Portland Thorns FC

 On January 11, 2013, it was announced that Sinclair would play for the Portland Thorns FC for the inaugural season of the National Women's Soccer League via the NWSL Player Allocation.
+Sinclair said she had told the league upon its founding that she would only play in Portland.

 Playing as team captain, she appeared in 20 games in the 2013 season and tied with Alex Morgan as the top scorer on the team with eight goals.
 Sinclair was named the league's Player of the Month for the month of April after scoring two goals and serving one assist to help the team secure a 2–0–1 record.

 After finishing third during the regular season, the Thorns advanced to the playoffs where they defeated second-place team FC Kansas City 3–2 during overtime.
 During the championship final against regular season champions Western New York Flash, Sinclair scored the final goal to defeat the Flash 2–0.

 In the 2017 season, she led the Thorns in scoring with eight goals during the regular season, with the team finishing second.
 In the playoffs, she scored a goal, tying the record for NWSL playoff goals, en route to the team's second championship in the NWSL Final.
 In the pandemic-shortened 2020 season, Sinclair led the Thorns with six goals, five more than any of her teammates, helping the Thorns win the NWSL Fall Series.

 In 2022, Sinclair captained the team to a second-place finish in the regular season and a third championship title.
 She set the league record for most playoff minutes played.

+On September 27, 2024, Sinclair announced her retirement from club soccer at the end of the 2024 NWSL season.

+On July 23, 2025, it was announced that Sinclair would be the first player to be inducted into the Portland Thorns Hall of Fame.
+On October 4, 2025, she became the first person to receive this honour, and the Thorns retired her number 12 jersey from play.